shurik179/yozh/docs/details/top_plate.rst

 * two buttons

-* two Qwiic/Stemma QT I2C connectors (on the bottom side of the plate)
+* two Qwiic/Stemma QT I2C connectors (on the back side of the plate)

 * a number of 3mm mounting holes for attaching additional electronics